 We're just days away from the June 16 release of Disney•Pixar's Cars 3, and today comes what is likely the final trailer for the film - one dubbed "The Limit."
 In addition to the new spot, full details on the Cars 3 soundtrack and original score have been revealed.
 Both musical companion pieces will be issued on CD and digital the same day that the film hits theaters.
 Check it out...

-This inside look at Cars 3 is presented in collaboration between The Rock Father and Disney•Pixar...
+This Cars 3 feature is brought to you in collaboration between The Rock Father and Disney•Pixar.
+Interviews edited for clarity.

 "I have two daughters, and one day my daughters told me rather abruptly that certain things were for boys and certain things were for girls," recalls Cars 3 Director Brian Fee.
 "And if something was, quote 'for boys,' they automatically didn’t have an interest in it or didn’t feel like they could have an interest in it.
 That was a red flag and it just kind of killed me that society puts those kind of labels on things, and that they, at such a young age, were already feeling those labels."
 Sitting in on a press conference at Sonoma Raceway ahead of the release of Disney•Pixar's Cars 3, I couldn't help but flash back to something that I'd written on this very site back in 2011, and how much things have changed in just six years.
 It was then that I asked, "Is Cars 2 Forgetting that Little Girls Like Cars TOO?"
 In the years since, I've echoed that sentiment, as the father of two daughters myself.
 While it wasn't necessarily the film at the time, the merchandising of Cars 2 was aimed firmly at one segment of the audience.
 With Cars 3, Pixar crashes the gate on all levels, delivering a movie that's truly for everyone.